The best kind of day trip

-Welcome to Malmö – the town just a hop and a skip away from Copenhagen full of amazing shopping, delicious food, green parks, beautiful streets, charming culture and a uniquely Swedish atmosphere that makes us return time and time again.
+So go on that day trip to Malmö!
+The city is just a hop and a skip away from Copenhagen, full of amazing shopping, delicious food, green parks, beautiful streets, charming culture and a uniquely Swedish atmosphere that makes us return time and time again.

 Table of contents